 Encouraging advocacy involves creating memorable experiences that customers want to share.
 Providing exceptional service and engaging content can inspire customers to become vocal supporters.
 This not only strengthens your brand’s identity but also expands your reach.

 Loyal advocates can help your brand weather market fluctuations.
 Their unwavering support acts as a buffer against competitors, ensuring stability.
-By maintaining strong relationships with advocates, your brand can thrive even in challenging economic times.
+By maintaining strong relationships with advocates and designing the best sales incentive prizes to motivate your team, your brand can thrive even in challenging economic times.

 Advocacy also leads to valuable feedback, as advocates are often eager to share insights.
 Their suggestions can guide product improvements and innovation, ensuring your offerings align with customer expectations.
 This feedback loop enhances brand loyalty and equity.